 Financial Services (Confidential)

-Designed future-state AI workflows for two distinct banking personas, then built the interactive demo that made the potential tangible for client executives.
-Five engagements secured.
+Designed AI workflows for two commercial banking personas, then built the interactive demo that secured five client engagements.

 Commercial banking teams were buried in manual work.
-Credit analysis, relationship management, and compliance review each lived in their own system.
-Relationship managers switched between tools constantly, and executives had no real-time visibility into performance or pipeline.
+Credit analysis, relationship management, and compliance review each lived in separate systems.
+Relationship managers switched between tools constantly.
+Executives had no real-time visibility into performance or pipeline.

 The AI opportunity was obvious.
-The challenge was proving it, not in theory, but in a form that executive clients could see, feel, and believe in enough to start.
+The challenge was proving it.
+Not in theory, but in something executives could see, feel, and commit to.

-The demo had to do more than demonstrate features.
+The demo had to do more than show features.
 It needed to shift how executives thought about what was possible, in a single conversation.

-The RM landing gives relationship managers a clear picture of their accounts at a glance.
-Upcoming meetings, priority clients, and AI-surfaced signals are visible from a single entry point.
+The RM landing gives relationship managers a clear picture of their book at a glance.
+Upcoming meetings, priority clients, and AI-surfaced signals, all from one entry point.
 No tab switching, no manual lookups.

-Every L2 step also links to a live demo.
-The meeting prep screens in the next section are those demos — each one built to bring a specific annotation to life, not as a concept, but as a working interaction.
+Every L2 step links to a live demo.
+The meeting prep screens in the next section are those demos, each built to bring a specific annotation to life as a working interaction.

 The meeting prep flow lets RMs talk to their data.
 Ask a question, get an answer grounded in account history, financials, and recent signals.
 The AI drafts talking points, flags risks, and suggests next steps.
-The RM decides what to take into the room.
+The RM decides what goes into the room.

 Use the arrows inside the demo to step through the flow.